 Frontline Leadership Development

-Replacement Cost
+Max Replacement Cost

-annual salary to replace one frontline worker
+of annual salary to replace one skilled technician

 The Root Cause